shoeb751/certify/README.md

 2. Upload, List and download:
   * Certificates
     - Individual certificates
-    - certificate chains (Download is available, Upload is to be implemented)
+    - certificate chains
-    - Full certificate chain (Download is available, Upload is to be implemented)
+    - Full certificate chain
   * Keys
     - ~~Individual keys~~ (Downloading individual keys serves no purpose.
 We will always need a key associated with a cert to be used for deployment, uploading keys is implemented)
     - Keys pertaining to specific certificate